tatomyr/purity/CONTRIBUTING.md

 ## Code linting

-Use `bash bin/lint.sh` to lint the code.
+Use `npm run lint` to lint the code.

 ## Testing

-To run unit tests use `bash bin/jest.sh` command from the project root.
+To run unit tests use `npm run test` or `npm run coverage` command from the project root.

-To show the coverage report locally, run `open ./coverage/lcov-report/index.html`.

 This repository contains example projects covered with end-to-end tests.
-To run them continuously use `bash bin/cypress.sh`.
+To run them continuously use `npm run cypress`.
-Run `bash bin/e2e.sh` to run e2e tests in headless Chrome.
+Run `npm run e2e` to run e2e tests in headless Chrome.

 ## Pre-commit